alexpetralia/mbta_django/README.md

 Run the following commands:

-`sudo -u postgres psql postgres`<br />
+`sudo -u postgres psql mbta`<br />
 `\password password`<br />
 `\q` (to quit)<br />
 `sudo -u postgres createdb mbta`<br />

 Accessing the interactive prompt (at least on an AWS EC2 instance) can be tricky.
 I used `psl postgres -h 127.0.0.1 -d mbta` to get around the the default behavior of using Unix sockets and instead use TCP/IP.
 Once you are in the interactive prompt, you can run your normal SQL commands (eg. "SELECT * FROM table WHERE...").
+Don't forget a `;` to terminate your commands!

-**6. Install and run the rabbitmq message-broker server**
+**6. Install and run the rabbitmq server**

 I used [this](http://monkeyhacks.com/post/installing-rabbitmq-on-ubuntu-14-04) tutorial to install RabbitMQ.
 Those steps (slightly modified here) are: